Read this travel guide featuring 9 things you need to know before visiting Lovcen National Park in Montenegro.

-5. There are two separate Entrance Fees to the National Park and The Mausoleum
+5. There are 2 Separate Entrance Fees to the National Park and The Mausoleum

-If you wish to enter the Lovcen National Park, you will need to pay a 2 euro (per person) entrance fee at the base of the mountain.
+If you wish to enter the Lovcen National Park, you will need to pay a 3 euro entrance fee per person (children 0-7 are free) at the base of the mountain.
 This grants access to the hiking trails and other attractions in the park.

 6. There Are Over 2000 Plants in Lovcen National Park